 - ACT composite score greater than or equal to 25 or SAT score of 1200.

-- Enrollment at Rochester College following high school.
+- Enrollment at Rochester University following high school.

-- Each applicant will be interviewed by the RC SON.
+- Each applicant will be interviewed by the RU SON.

 - Please submit a brief essay describing the extracurricular and work activities in which you have been involved that have contributed personally to you and/or the community.
 Indicate how you believe these experiences have prepared you for a career in nursing.